reprah/rubeque/README.md

         mongod
 * Run "bundle install" to install the necessary gems
+* Run `rake secret` and put the generated token in an environment variable named SECRET\_TOKEN in your .bashrc (don't forget to source it!)
 * For the first time use, you will need to load the problem data.
 Run "rake db:seed"
 * Run `rails server`